 Why is Rehabilitation Important?

 Rehabilitation is the process of regaining full function after an injury.
 The process involves restoring a patient's strength, flexibility, endurance, and more.
 Typically, this is achieved through a custom rehabilitation plan that involves a number of exercises and drills.
 While it's sometimes overlooked by some people, rehabilitation is vital following an injury.
-At BHFS Medical and Behavioral Services, clinical director Dr. Dwane Allen and his team offer functional rehabilitation to men, women, and children.
+At BHFS Medical, clinical director Dr. Dwane Allen and his team offer functional rehabilitation to men, women, and children.
 For more information or to schedule a consultation, contact our office!

 "my name is emi and ive been getting therapy because of addcition for 5 months. i have 3 kiddos so its nice to drop them off to the PHP program and they help while im in a session... homework and mental health is like killing two birds with one stone ."- E.S. / Google / Mar 21, 2022